femi-jinadu/femi-jinadu.github.io/_pages/about.md

 Course-based ML Adjacent Projects
 ------
-* **Probabilistic Model for Amur Tiger Re-identification** [paper here](files/Final_Project_Report(6).pdf)
-  <br>-<font size="2.75">Developed an animal re-identification deep-learning model that classifies 107 unique amur tiger entities using a Maximum A Posteriori (MAP) estimation model to counter the overfitting challenge of traditional maximum likelihood estimation-based deep learning models with severely limited  and imbalanced training data.
+* **Probabilistic Model for Amur Tiger Re-identification** [paper here](files/Final_Project_Report(6).pdf) -Developed an animal re-identification deep-learning model that classifies 107 unique amur tiger entities using a Maximum A Posteriori (MAP) estimation model to counter the overfitting challenge of traditional maximum likelihood estimation-based deep learning models with severely limited  and imbalanced training data.
 <br>Instructor comments: "very nice overall!
 Would be excited to talk more if you want to follow up on this project.
-I think could be a great potential future CP for this class, among other things (maybe also a cool research paper)" <font> ~ [Michael C. Hughes](https://scholar.google.com/citations?hl=en&user=ugSmcnoAAAAJ)
+I think could be a great potential future CP for this class, among other things (maybe also a cool research paper)" ~ [Michael C. Hughes](https://scholar.google.com/citations?hl=en&user=ugSmcnoAAAAJ)